 Twist Direction: The direction the thread is spun defines its twist.
 It can either be twisted in a ‘Z’ direction (left twist) or a ‘S’ direction (right twist).
 A ‘Z’ twist is suitable for single needle sewing machines.
-A ‘S’ twist thread isn’t commonly used in home sewing machines.
+An ‘S’ twist thread isn’t commonly used in home sewing machines.

-All Purpose Thread: Your go-to, does-it-all thread.
+All-Purpose Thread: Your go-to, does-it-all thread.
 You’ll use this thread about 95% of the time.
 It’s acceptable for both hand and machine sewing.
 It’s compatible with nearly all fabric (lightweight to heavyweight).
 This thread is usually made of polyester or cotton.
-It’s not as heavy/thick as “heavy duty thread”, nor as thin/light as embroidery thread.
+It’s not as heavy/thick as “heavy-duty thread”, nor as thin/light as embroidery thread.
 It’s perfect for constructing seams, edge stitching, quilting…it does it all.
 You wouldn’t want to use this thread with very fine, sheer fabric or very heavy denim or canvas.
-It’s not suitable for projects that will withstand constant, direct sunlight, or very high heat.
+It’s not suitable for projects that will withstand constant, direct sunlight or very high heat.

-Clear Thread: Also called Monofilament and Continuous filament thread, this type of thread resembles very fine fishing line and is useful when you want your stitches to be invisible.
+Clear Thread: Also called Monofilament and Continuous filament thread, this type of thread resembles a very fine fishing line and is useful when you want your stitches to be invisible.
 Depending on the weight, you’ll see monofilament thread everywhere from quilting to upholstery.
 Its nylon base makes it strong and able to withstand tension.
 Use clear on light fabric and the “smokey” tinted monofilament thread on very dark fabric.
 We recommend using a thread net and a metallic needle when machine sewing with clear thread.

 Embroidery Thread: This term includes machine embroidery and hand embroidery thread/floss.
 Embroidery thread is made from a variety of fibers, rayon being the most popular due to its high sheen and affordability.
 Though rayon is very popular, polyester embroidery thread has made large strides and is now stronger and more “colorfast” than rayon.
 You can also find embroidery thread made of cotton and silk.
-Rayon and silk embroidery thread work well for lightweight and medium-weight fabric, but a heavier fabric should be embroidered with polyester embroidery thread.
+Rayon and silk embroidery thread works well for lightweight and medium-weight fabric, but a heavier fabric should be embroidered with polyester embroidery thread.